-Application for Fall 2021 is currently open until August 16, 2021.
-The online application must be fully completed to be accepted.
+Application for Fall 2022 is now opened until August 1st, 2022.
+The online application must be fully completed to be accepted

 MPS Program Application

 - A bachelor’s degree (B.S. or B.A.) or higher in Biology, Chemistry or relevant science disciplines, or one year of biology and 1 year of chemistry.

 - A cumulative grade point average (GPA) of 2.8 is considered competitive.
 When evaluating applicants, greater emphasis will be placed on courses that are relevant to our program.

 - Completion of the GRE.
 No minimum requirement for GRE scores- only the General Test is required.

 - The online application must be completed fully.

 - Application Fee: $60 for applicants.
 Applicants who demonstrate financial need can request an application fee waiver.

 - Personal Statement: Please provide a personal statement describing your professional goals as well as the characteristics you possess that make you a qualified candidate for entry into the Masters of Pharmaceutical Science Program.